Gdańsk Lech Wałęsa Airport

 Gdańsk Lech Wałęsa Airport (Port Lotniczy Gdańsk im.
-Lecha Wałęsy, formerly Port Lotniczy Gdańsk-Rębiechowo, is an international airport located 12 km northwest of Gdańsk, Poland, not far from the city centres of the Tricity metropolitan area: Gdańsk (12 km), Sopot (10 km) and Gdynia (23 km).
-Since 2004, the airport has been named after Lech Wałęsa, the former president of Poland from 1990 to 1995.
-With more than 6.7 million passengers served in 2024, it is the 3rd busiest airport in Poland in terms of passenger traffic, behind Warsaw Chopin Airport and Kraków John Paul II International Airport.
-It is also the 82nd busiest airport in Europe.
+Lecha Wałęsy, formerly Port Lotniczy Gdańsk-Rębiechowo) is an international airport located 12 km northwest of Gdańsk, Poland, not far from the city centres of the Tricity metropolitan area: Gdańsk (12 km), Sopot (10 km) and Gdynia (23 km).
+Since 2004, the airport has been named after Lech Wałęsa, the president of Poland from 1990 to 1995.
+With 7.4 million passengers served in 2025, it is the third busiest airport in Poland in terms of passenger traffic, behind Warsaw Chopin Airport and Kraków John Paul II International Airport.
+It is also the seventy-fourth busiest airport in Europe.

 History

 Early years (1910s–1950s)

 The first passenger flights in Gdańsk were operated in the year 1919 from an airfield in the Langfuhr district of the Free City of Danzig (now the Wrzeszcz district of Gdańsk).
 It was possible thanks to a transformation of that military location into a civilian facility.
 The airport was at that time additionally used for airmail services and by the police.
 In the next years, the airport continued acquisitions of further areas which allowed it to expand and invest in modern infrastructure.
 The technical development of Gdansk Wrzeszcz Airport (Danzig-Langfuhr Airport) was followed by the launching of regular routes to Warsaw, Berlin, Moscow, Königsberg and other important cities of the region.
 The flights were operated by numerous international aviation companies.

 A Junkers F.13 at Danzig-Langfuhr in 1921.

 The first Polish route was served between Gdańsk, Warsaw and Lviv by Aerolloyd beginning in September 1922.
 The company initially used Junkers F.13 aircraft on that route.
 This domestic service was the beginning of the company which later became LOT Polish Airlines, which is still Poland's national carrier.